Mike-Revy/DynamicWebExample/README.md

 # DynamicWebExample
-My long journey with MySQL, Javascript
+My long process jpournal with MySQL, Javascript

 Using node.js and mySQL I will try to create a lookup of people, their picture and profile